 Q: How effective is the vaccine at preventing flu?

 A: It depends on how well the vaccine matches the flu strains that are circulating.
 The vaccine strains have to be chosen well in advance of the flu season starting, and in years when there's a good match, it's likely to work better.

 It also depends upon a person’s age and health status.

 Q: Are there any reasons why a child who's old enough should not get the flu vaccine?

 A: The main contraindication for the flu vaccine is a severe allergic reaction to anything that is in the flu vaccine.
-One possibility is egg [ allergy], because all of the flu vaccines that are available in this country are manufactured through a process that uses chicken eggs, the vaccine is most likely going to have a very, very trace quantity of egg protein left in it.
+One possibility is egg allergy.
+Because all of the flu vaccines that are available in this country are manufactured through a process that uses chicken eggs, the vaccine is likely to have a trace quantity of egg protein left in it.